When The Helpers Carry Their Own Trauma

 TL;DR

 Trauma, whether primary or vicarious, can deeply affect mental health, relationships, and the nervous system.
 Survivors may experience dissociation, emotional overwhelm, or difficulty trusting others.
 Helping professionals are especially vulnerable to secondary trauma and moral injury due to the nature of their work and early caregiving identities.
 Therapy for trauma recovery, including EMDR, Somatic Experiencing, and IFS, offers pathways to healing, resilience, and reconnection.
-If these patterns resonate, consider scheduling a consultation to begin your healing journey.

 How Trauma Impacts Mental Health